-Extubation greater than (>) 24 hours is considered a "pulmonary complication."
-Patients who were extubated after 24 hours had a longer duration of hospital stay and a greater incidence of postoperative complications.
+Extubation greater than (>) 24 hours postoperatively is considered a "pulmonary complication."
+Patients who were extubated more than 24 hours after surgery had a longer duration of hospital stay and a greater incidence of postoperative complications.

-Measure #165 - Coronary Artery Bypass Graft (CABG): Deep Sternal Wound Infection Rate
+Measure #165 - Coronary Artery Bypass Graft (CABG): Deep Sternal Wound Infection Rate RATIONALE: